Faculty and Staff

 M.F.A. in Visual Art - Vermont College, Union Institute and University

 M.A.
-Art - California State University, Sacramento, CA
+Art - California State University, Sacramento, California

 B.A.
-Art - Sonoma State University, Rohnert Park, CA
+Art - Sonoma State University, Rohnert Park, California

 A.A.
-Humanities - San Joaquin Delta College, Stockton, CA
+Humanities - San Joaquin Delta College, Stockton, California

 Ph.
 D. - New York University